What is a Business Plan

 A business plan is a formal statement of business goals, reasons they are attainable, and plans for reaching them.It is a written document describing the nature of the business, the sales and marketing strategy, and the financial background, and containing a projected profit and loss statement.
-A business plan is also a road map that provides directions so a business can plan its future and helps it avoid bumps in the road.
+A business plan is also regarded as a business roadmap that provides directions so a business can plan its future and helps it avoid bumps in the road.

 Following are the key elements of the business plan.

 This is the title of cover page that contains brief summary of the business plan’s content which includes the information like name and address of the company ,name of the entrepreneur,telephone number,fax number,e-mail address and , a paragraph describing the company and the nature of business.

 An executive summary of your business plan provides the reader with a snapshot of your company profile and goals.
 It’s often the most neglected element of the business plan, but it may be the most important, because it tells investors why your business will be successful in very few words.